Topological dynamics of cosine maps: A model for cosine dynamics

 Moreover, given two different elements $\s,\underline{\tau} \in (\Z\times\{L, R\})^\N$, we define the \textit{open interval} from $\s$ to $\underline{\tau}$, denoted by $(\s,\underline{\tau})$, as the set of all points $x\in (\Z\times\{L, R\})^\N$ such that $[\s,x,\underline{\tau}]$.
 The collection of all such open intervals forms a base for the cyclic order topology.
 We then provide the space $\M$ with the topology $\tau_\M$ defined as the product topology of $[0, \infty)$ with the usual topology, and $(\Z\times\{L, R\})^\N$ with the just described cyclic order topology. \end{discussion}

 \begin{notations} If for some $k\geq0$, $\s=s_0s_1s_2\ldots \in (\Z\times\{L, R\})^\N$ is such that $s_j=s_k$ for all $j>k$, then we write $\s=s_0s_1\ldots \overline{s_k}$. \end{notations}

-\begin{observation}[Correspondence between topological spaces] Let $g$ be any normalized cosine disjoint type map, and suppose that $\Addr(g)$ has been defined following \ref{dis_addr_norm_cosine}.
+\begin{observation}[Correspondence between topological spaces] Let $g$ be any disjoint type cosine map, and let $\Addr(g)$ be the set of external addresses, see Definition \ref{def_addresses}.
 In particular, $\Addr(g)$ is endowed with a cyclic order topology.
-We note that there exists a one-to-one correspondence between $(\Z\times\{L, R\})^\N$ and $\Addr(g)$ that preserves their topologies.
-Namely, the one that converts sequences as Since the curve $\delta$ chosen in \ref{dis_inversenormalized} is a vertical straight line, the linear order in fundamental domains chosen to define the cyclic order topology in $\Addr(g)$ agrees with the linear order \eqref{eq_order_LR} that determines the topology in $(\Z\times\{L, R\})^\N$, up to the specified correspondence.
-Hence, from now on we omit the specification of the correspondence, and $\s$ might denote either an element of $(\Z\times\{L, R\})^\N$, or its corresponding element in $\Addr(g)$.
+We note that there exists a one-to-one correspondence between $(\Z\times\{L, R\})^\N$ and $\Addr(g)$ that preserves their topologies, namely, the one that converts sequences as follows

+Since the curve $\delta$ chosen in \ref{dis_inversenormalized} is a vertical straight line, the linear order in fundamental domains chosen to define the cyclic order topology in $\Addr(g)$ agrees with the linear order \eqref{eq_order_LR} that determines the topology in $(\Z\times\{L, R\})^\N$, up to the specified correspondence.
+Hence, from now on we omit the specification of the correspondence, and $\s$ might denote either an element $(m,\star)(n,\ast)\ldots$ of $(\Z\times\{L, R\})^\N$, or its corresponding element $F_{(m,\star)} F_{(n,\ast)}\ldots$ in $\Addr(g)$. \end{observation}